-Your holiday includes two days of guided walking with all meals included in the beautiful English Lake District.
+Your holiday includes two days of guided walking in the beautiful English Lake District.

 Below is a selection of walking trails commonly experienced on our Hassness Country House holidays.
 This will give you an indication of the nature of the walking terrain and the format for your chosen holiday.
 Please note that this is not an exhaustive list and other walks are available depending on the local weather conditions at the time.